Online Course Proposals (OCPs)

 Online Course Proposal forms are available here.

-UNM Online is accepting online course proposals for Summer 2024, with a best consideration date of November 17th, 2023.
+UNM Online is accepting online course proposals for Spring 2025, with a best consideration date of November 22nd, 2024.

-OCPs received after the Spring 2024 best consideration date will be placed on a waitlist for Spring.
+Spring OCPs received after the best consideration date will be placed on a waitlist.

 SemesterOCP best consideration dates